kojiromike/docker-magento/README.md

 ## How should I access the web server?

 In Docker, the exposed ports run on the Docker host.
 If you're using `boot2docker`, you can get the `ip` with `boot2docker ip`.
-The `browse` command in the root directory should be a shortcut for you.
+The included `browse` command should be a shortcut for you.

 ## How do I get to my data?